BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/spiedie_matlab.md

 	- Everything should validate with a green check mark under "status"
 12. Now you may run a MATLAB project as normal, and it will be completed on the HPC cluster.
 When submitting jobs be sure to specify the number of cores you wish to use.
 	- The properties tab in the cluster profile manager near the bottom you can easily change the submission arguments including what partition to use as well as if you're requesting GPUs or not.
-13. To view the progress of your jobs and to view your available directories, you may visit the Bright Computing Webpage and login with your PODS username and your cluster password.
+13. To view the progress of your jobs and to view your available directories, you may visit the Bright Computing Webpage and login with your BU username and your cluster password.
 14. This is a informative webinar provided by Mathworks on parallel computing
 <a href="https://www.mathworks.com/videos/parallel-computing-with-matlab-81694.html?form_seq=conf1176&confirmation_page=&wfsid=5761638" target="_blank">Mathworks Parallel Computing Webinar</a>